4ena/4ena/README.md

 ## About

 Hi, I'm Nick Foran.
-I specialize in building embedded AI systems and sensors, with a strong interest in deep learning and computer vision.
-I actively participate in projects and hackathons to advance my skills in these areas.
+I have an interest in building embedded AI systems and multimodal language models.

-## What I'm working on

-- Currently working on various projects

 ## How to reach me